iamhabbeboy/plagiarism/README.md

 # plagiarism
-plagiarism checker is a web app that checks student project write up for duplications
+plagiarism checker is a web app that checks student project write up for duplications...
+Hello, world!